mediaatelier/GrandTotal-Plugins/Dynamic Cost/README.md

 ## GrandTotal Dynamic Cost Plugins

-Installed in the the Dynamic Cost item of GrandTotal 7 or newer
+Installed in the Dynamic Cost item of GrandTotal 7 or newer

 Methods